CChenLi/Linux/README.md

 `stat d`      this shows Linksnumber 2, one is d, one is . inside d `ln -s d soft`   create sofelink `soft` to d     ln is not allowed to hard link a dir

+## Main topics

+* Getting to know your system
+* SSH setup and use in application
+* Shell scripting
+* C programming and debugging
+* System call programming and debugging
+* Dynamic linking
+* Basic change management
+* Change management speluning and implementation
+* Research and development in computing

 ------------------------------------------------------------
 ## Encryption and SSH secure shell